Drive (2007 TV series): Cancellation

 The two-hour premiere of Drive in the United States, broadcast on April 15, 2007 at 8:00 pm, was watched by six million viewers.
 The program did not deliver the ratings Fox desired, and on April 25, 2007, the network announced that it had cancelled Drive.
 The final two remaining unaired episodes of Drive were made available for online streaming on Fox on Demand beginning Sunday, July 15, 2007, in addition to the previously aired episodes.
-All six episodes of the show were previously been made available for purchase and download from the iTunes Store and Amazon Video on Demand exclusively for United States residents, but are no longer available since then.
-As of April 2021, the whole series, including the unaired episodes, can now be seen on Fox Corporation's free ad-supported streaming service Tubi.
+All six episodes of the show were previously made available for purchase and download from the iTunes Store and Amazon Video on Demand exclusively for United States residents, but are no longer available since then.
+It is (in October 2023) available via Amazon Prime.

 Fox initially announced that the final two episodes would air on July 4, 2007.
 The network rescheduled them for July 13 and later pulled them entirely.
 The two remaining episodes were posted online on July 15, 2007.
 Executive producers Tim Minear and Craig Silverstein subsequently gave an interview that described what might have happened if the series had continued.

-To the question "Which single work of yours do you feel didn’t get the attention it deserved?", Nathan Fillion said: "I would say I did a series called Drive that would’ve been a really good TV series if more than two episodes had aired.
+To the question "Which single work of yours do you feel didn't get the attention it deserved?", Nathan Fillion said: "I would say I did a series called Drive that would've been a really good TV series if more than two episodes had aired.
 It was a lot of fun and it was very short lived.
 Sometimes I forget I was in it."